-First-time students with limited financial resources who have paid the seat reservation deposit by the deadline specified on the letter of admission may apply for a financial grant.
+First-time students who demonstrate limited financial resources and have paid the seat reservation deposit by the deadline specified on the letter of admission may apply for a financial grant.

 The amount awarded depends on the financial need and academic qualifications of the applicant.

-The Financial Grant Application is available at http://www.aus.edu/ registration/all_forms.php.
+The Financial Grant Application is available at

+www.aus.edu/grants_scholarships.
 Financial grant applications for new students must be submitted to the Office of Financial Grants and Scholarships by the following deadlines:

-- Fall 2011 applications: July 28, 2011 - Spring 2012 applications: December 22, 2011
+- Fall 2013 applications: July 28, 2013 - Spring 2014 applications: December 19, 2013